patriciogonzalezvivo/lygia/DESIGN.md

 ```

-* **Arguments order**. optional elements are at the end.
+* **Argument order**.
+Optional elements are at the end.
 When possible sort them according their memory footprint (except textures that remain at the top).
 Ex.: `SAMPLER_TYPE, mat4, mat3, mat2, vec4, vec3, vec2, float, ivec4, ivec3, ivec2, int, bool`

 ```glsl